41st Brigade Royal Field Artillery

 XLI Brigade, Royal Field Artillery was a brigade of the Royal Field Artillery which served in the First World War.

+History

-It was originally formed with 9th, 16th and 17th Batteries, and attached to 2nd Infantry Division.
+The brigade was originally formed with 9th, 16th and 17th Batteries, and attached to 2nd Infantry Division.
 In August 1914 it mobilised and was sent to the Continent with the British Expeditionary Force, where it saw service with 2nd Division until the end of the war.
 47th (Howitzer) Battery joined the brigade in May 1916.

 It took part in most of the major actions, including: